pingcap/docs-cn/migrate-aurora-to-tidb.md

 # Configures the data source.
 mysql-instances:
-  - source-id: "mysql-01"               # Data source ID，i.e., source-id in source1.yaml
+  - source-id: "mysql-01"               # Data source ID, i.e., source-id in source1.yaml
     block-allow-list: "listA"           # References the block-allow-list configuration above.
 #       syncer-config-name: "global"    # References the syncers incremental data configuration.
     meta:                               # When task-mode is "incremental" and the downstream database does not have a checkpoint, DM uses the binlog position as the starting point.
 If the downstream database has a checkpoint, DM uses the checkpoint as the starting point.